LeetLLM

 In March 2019, Rich Sutton, one of the fathers of reinforcement learning (the branch of AI where agents learn by trial and error), published a short essay that would become one of the most cited and debated pieces in AI history [1].
 "The Bitter Lesson" makes a simple but profound claim: the biggest lesson that can be read from 70 years of AI research is that general methods that use computation are ultimately the most effective, and by a large margin.

-Sutton's argument can be distilled into three claims:
+Sutton's argument can be summarized as three claims:

 💡 Key insight: Analogy: Power tools vs. hand tools.
 Imagine two woodworkers: one spends years mastering hand-carving techniques (a "heuristic" or rule-of-thumb approach), creating beautiful but slow work.
 The other buys a CNC machine and learns to operate it.
 At first, the hand-carver produces better furniture.
 But the CNC operator keeps buying faster machines, and within a few years, they're producing furniture that's better and orders of magnitude faster.
 The Bitter Lesson says AI follows this same pattern: cleverly hand-crafted solutions lose to general methods that scale with compute.